 We are a very sociable group who offer a warm Scottish welcome to those who love Scotland and those

 of Scottish heritage.
 We enjoy celebrating our Scottish and British traditions in true style.
+With the help

 The St Andrew Society of York is affiliated to the Robert Burns World Federation, Yorkshire District